Editorial Policy

 • If a listing appears unsafe or misleading, we may remove it or replace it with a safety notice.

-To report an issue, email us via our Contact page and include:
+To report an issue, please contact us and include:

 6) Editorial independence and advertising

-If we publish any sponsored content in the future, it will be clearly labelled as sponsored/paid.
-(Google Help)
+If we publish any sponsored content in the future, it will be clearly labelled as sponsored or paid.

 7) Affiliate links (if used)

-• Recommend only products/services we believe are useful for job seekers
+• recommend only products or services we believe may be useful for job seekers

-• Never link affiliate offers as a “requirement” to apply for a job/learnership
+• never present affiliate offers as a requirement to apply for a job, internship, bursary, or learnership

 8) User-generated content (comments)